van5150/docker-cassandra/README.md

 The following environment variables are understood by the startup script to seed the service's configuration:

+  - `SERVICE_NAME` should contain the logical name of the service this container is an instance of;
   - `CONTAINER_NAME` should contain the logical name of the container, which will be used for looking up links and ports informations from the other environment variables.
 For this, the name is uppercased and